MrGrappleMan/Fynelium/etc/redneck-bin/mcbe-server/README.md

 ## 4.Export the world

 ## 5.Managing the server
-By default, your server automatically starts up when your computer starts.
-This is triggered by a systemd service.
+By default, your server automatically starts up as a daemon inside tmux when your computer starts.
+This is triggered by a systemd service which executes the file if it is detected.

 Here are some controls for it.
 Run them in "COSMIC Terminal"

-To stop:
+To start:
 ```
-sudo systemctl stop fn-mcbe-srv
+sudo systemctl start fn-mcbe-srv
 ```

-To start:
+To access the :